-This is an internal working document of the Computer Science Department, Carnegie-Mellon University, Schenley Park, Pittsburgh, PA 15213.
-Some of the ideas expressed in this document may be only partially developed or erroneou s.
-Distribution of this do cument outside the immediate working community is discouraged; publication of this document is forbidden.
+This is an internal working document of the Computer Science Department, Carnegie-Mellon University, Schenley Park, Pittsburgh, Pennsylvania 15213 USA.
+Some of the ideas expressed in this document may be only partially developed, or may be erroneous.
+Distribution of this document outside the immediate working community is discouraged; publication of this document is forbidden.

-Supported by the Defense Advanced Research Projects Agency, Department of Defense, ARPA Order 3597, monitored by the Air Force Avionics Laboratory under contract F33615-78-C-1551.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Defense Advanced Research Projects Agency or the U.S. Government.
+Supported by the Defense Advanced Research Projects Agency, Department of Defense, ARPA Order 3597, monitored by the Air Force Avionics Laboratory under contract F33615-81-K-1539.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Defense Advanced Projects Agency or the U.S. Government.